 Scope definition is particularly important in keeping the project team focused on what matters.
 Because stakeholders have diverse problems and interests, it’s essential that the BA redirect conversations and inquiries to what matters by emphasizing the boundaries of the analysis area and the project.

 Context diagrams define the scope of a project by drawing “the boundary between what’s in and what’s out for the project,” explains Karl Wiegers.
 “The scope identifies what the product is and is not, what it will and won’t do, what it will and won’t contain,” he adds.
 It should be considered a key deliverable even for very small projects, as those are most likely to suffer from the worst kind of scope creep.

-The context diagram is simple to produce and indicates the business entities, external applications, staff, customers, suppliers that will interface with the project as well as the information flow in and our of the project or analysis area.
+The context diagram is simple to produce and indicates the business entities, external applications, staff, customers, and suppliers that will interface with the project as well as the information flow in and out of the project or analysis area.